verifa/ansible-katas/10-testing-with-molecule/README.md

 python3 -m molecule init scenario
 ```

-We should now see a new folder called `molecule` with a single scenario underneath, called `default`:
+We should now see a new directory called `molecule` with a single scenario underneath, called `default`:

 ```bash
 molecule